Inupiat Heritage Center

 The Inupiat Heritage Center is open Monday through Friday from 8:30 am to 5:00 pm year round.
-As Barrow is located on the Chukchi Sea and is the northernmost community in the United States, the only year round access is via regularly scheduled aircraft.
+As Utqiagvik is located on the Chukchi Sea and is the northernmost community in the United States, the only year round access is via regularly scheduled aircraft.

 Photo courtesy of the National Park Service